Continual learning under domain transfer with sparse synaptic bursting: Performance under domain transfer.

-Prior studies test the ability of meta-learned neural networks to avoid catastrophic forgetting on previously unseen data sampled from the same domain used for meta-learning, thereby limiting the extent to which anything new must be learned \cite{Beaulieu2020}.
-Instead, we subject our system to input sequences from entirely new \textit{datasets}.
-Specifically, we meta-learn on the Omniglot image dataset \cite{Lake2015}, and test for catastrophic forgetting on input sequences from (truncated) ImageNet \cite{Russakovsky2015} and CIFAR-100 \cite{Krizhevsky2009LearningML}.
-By doing so, we subject our system to a process analogous to the transfer of robots from simulation to reality \cite{Mouret2017}, or the introduction of a novel stressor in biology \cite{EmmonsBell2019}.
-Finally, in an effort to move toward true allostatic regulation \cite{Schulkin2019}, in which all parameters are in constant flux, we allow the weights in the regulatory output layer of TSAR to learn along with the synapses they regulate under domain transfer (\hyperref[fig:Figure 1]{Fig.1A}, lines emanating from ``encoding'' vector).
-This increases susceptibility to forgetting relative to other methods, but allows regulation to adapt to previously unobserved input.
+Prior studies test the ability of meta-learned neural networks to avoid catastrophic forgetting on previously unseen data taken from the same domain used for meta-learning, thereby limiting the extent to which anything new must be learned \cite{Javed2019, Beaulieu2020}.
+Instead, we subject our meta-learned model to input sequences from entirely new \textit{datasets}.
+The model meta-learns on the Omniglot image dataset \cite{Lake2015}, and is tested for catastrophic forgetting on input sequences taken from ImageNet \cite{Russakovsky2015} and CIFAR-100 \cite{Krizhevsky2009LearningML}.
+Doing this is analogous to the transfer of robots from simulation to reality \cite{Mouret2017}, or the introduction of a novel stressor in biology \cite{EmmonsBell2019}.
+Under domain transfer, we train on a random sequence of 100 previously unseen tasks, where each task contains 30 randomly sampled images from a pool of 600 possible images for that class.
+Each run then consists in a total of 3,000 sequential gradient updates.
+Accuracy is measured as the degree to which prior inputs can be recalled.
+This captures the phenomenon of forgetting by quantifying how much of what was actually learned is remembered over time \cite{Javed2019, Schmidhuber1992}(Fig.~\ref{fig:performance} A,B).
+We find that Grow (92.2$\% \pm$1.1$\%$) learns sequentially under domain transfer without significant loss in performance as new tasks are encountered—while competing methods, including different regulatory initializations, forget catastrophically (Sculpt: 57.5$\%\pm$2.8$\%$).
+To calibrate our understanding of what it means to perform well on this problem, we compare against the meta-learned algorithm \textit{OML} \cite{Javed2019}, as well as our classification network trained from scratch without meta-learning or regulation (\textit{Scratch}) both of which perform poorly, indicating the problem is non-trivial (OML: 13.87$\% \pm$0.729$\%$, Scratch: 0.971$\% \pm$0.10$\%$).
+For the data scarce condition, performance of Grow modestly declines relative to the data rich condition, while Sculpt, OML, and Scratch forget catastrophically (Figure 1B).
+Similar results obtain for domain transfer to CIFAR-100 with minor variations in accuracy (Appendix 3A).